dmahugh/github/gitinfo.md

 #gitinfo documentation
     Helper functions for retrieving data via the GitHub API.

-    auth_config() ------> Configure authentication settings.
+    auth_config() --------> Configure authentication settings.
-    auth_user() --------> Return credentials for use in GitHub API calls.
+    auth_user() ----------> Return credentials for use in GitHub API calls.
+    collaboratorfields() -> Get field values for a collaborator.
+    collaborators() ------> Get collaborators for one or more repos.
+    collaboratorsget() ---> Get collaborator info for a specified repo.
-    github_api() -------> Call the GitHub API (wrapper for requests.get()).
+    github_api() ---------> Call the GitHub API (wrapper for requests.get()).
-    log_apistatus() ----> Display current API rate-limit status.
+    log_apistatus() ------> Display current API rate-limit status.
-    log_config() -------> Configure message logging settings.
+    log_config() ---------> Configure message logging settings.
-    log_msg() ----------> Log a status message.
+    log_msg() ------------> Log a status message.
-    memberfields() -----> Get field values for a member/user.
+    memberfields() -------> Get field values for a member/user.
-    members() ----------> Get members of one or more organizations.
+    members() ------------> Get members of one or more organizations.
-    membersget() -------> Get member info for a specified organization.
+    membersget() ---------> Get member info for a specified organization.
-    pagination() -------> Parse 'link' HTTP header returned by GitHub API.
+    pagination() ---------> Parse 'link' HTTP header returned by GitHub API.
-    repofields() -------> Get field values for a repo.
+    repofields() ---------> Get field values for a repo.
-    repos() ------------> Get repo information for organizations or users.
+    repos() --------------> Get repo information for organizations or users.
-    reposget() ---------> Get repo information for a specified org or user.
+    reposget() -----------> Get repo information for a specified org or user.
-    repoteamfields() ---> Get field values for a repo's team.
+    repoteamfields() -----> Get field values for a repo's team.
-    repoteams() --------> Get teams associated with one or more repositories.
+    repoteams() ----------> Get teams associated with one or more repositories.
-    repoteamsget() -----> Get team info for a specified repo.
+    repoteamsget() -------> Get team info for a specified repo.
-    session_end() ------> Log summary of completed gitinfo "session."
+    session_end() --------> Log summary of completed gitinfo "session."
-    session_start() ----> Initiate a gitinfo session for logging/tracking purposes.
+    session_start() ------> Initiate a gitinfo session for logging/tracking purposes.
-    teamfields() -------> Get field values for an organization's team.
+    teamfields() ---------> Get field values for an organization's team.
-    teams() ------------> Get teams for one or more organizations.
+    teams() --------------> Get teams for one or more organizations.
-    teamsget() ---------> Get team info for a specified organization.
+    teamsget() -----------> Get team info for a specified organization.
-    timestamp() --------> Return current timestamp as YYYY-MM-DD HH:MM:SS
+    timestamp() ----------> Return current timestamp as YYYY-MM-DD HH:MM:SS
-    write_csv() --------> Write a list of namedtuples to a CSV file.
+    write_csv() ----------> Write a list of namedtuples to a CSV file.
 ##auth_config(settings=None):

     Configure authentication settings.